Dongwon-Lee/lsgkm/README.md

 The output of `lgkmpredict` can be directly used by the deltaSVM script `deltasvm.pl` available from our deltasvm website.

-Please email Dongwon Lee (dwlee AT jhu DOT edu) if you have any questions.
+** Please email Dongwon Lee (dongwon.lee AT childrens DOT harvard DOT edu) if you have any questions. **